 Natural Treatment For Anal Stenosis and Strictures*

 This Symptom Page provides only basic information about natural treatment for anal stenosis and strictures.
-You can purchase the downloadable Jini's Healing Guide: Natural Treatments for Anal Stenosis & Stricture eBook on the left side of this page for complete, detailed instructions and dosages.
+You can purchase the eBook Jini's Healing Guide: Natural Treatments for Anal Stenosis & Stricture in our Shoppe for complete, detailed instructions and dosages.

 Rectal surgery 23 years ago to remove peri-anal skin tags left me with extensive scarring, added to over the years by fissures, infection, childbirth and internal hemorrhoids.
 By the time I developed this Rectal StrictureHeal protocol, I had a two-inch length of thick scar tissue in my rectum and was defecating through an opening 5 mm wide - about the width of a tooth.
 It would take up to one and a half hours to have a bowel movement, and it felt like a mini-childbirth each time.

 One of my readers had a stricture that made her rectum so narrow that she could no longer defecate.
 She was beside herself with agony and having to dig out her stool with her fingers.
 Her doctor did not want to dilate (stretch) her rectum because he said it would just worsen the problem (this is true).

 She had been reading about my experiments with DMSO to treat intestinal stricture and hemorrhoids on my blog, and decided to take matters into her own hands and forge ahead.
 She used my experimental formula nightly for 2 months.
 Then she went for a colonoscopy and her doctor confirmed what she already knew - the stricture was completely gone, with no sign that it had ever been there.